aydemiromer/Flutter-ticketApp/README.md

 I made an application close to the given design.
 Apart from that, drawing and displaying data with mvvm and provider in the ticket detail field.
 I did the login post process directly without using status management.For the popup in the login screen of the application, I have selected it according to the platform.
 Cupertino for IOS, alert dialog for android is used.In general, the variables always came from fixed folders, so I tried to make a responsive design and a nice folder.

-## What I couldn't create ?

-I did not make the desired post structure with the state management in the application, I immediately established the communication with the post process and when I got an error, I could not show it with the help of the validator.
-Validator errors are only active when the user enters values manually.
-Apart from that, I couldn't create the matching parts with the data and api coming from the userid, I couldn't spare time for this.
-I tried to get the userid directly and pull data from the api, but because the api structure is not in the form of a list, it returned null.
-I also created a new api for myself by adding a list structure to at least do the same with the design.